rkarikari/adsb-9g/README.md

 # ADS-B 9G feed client

-- These scripts aid in setting up your current ADS-B receiver to feed ADS-B Exchange.
+- These scripts aid in setting up your current ADS-B receiver to feed ADS-B 9G.
 - They will not disrupt any existing feed clients already present

 ## 1: Find coordinates / elevation: